All local support

 Do you look after a relative, friend or neighbour who couldn’t manage without your help?

 If you provide unpaid support to a relative, partner or friend who is ill, frail, disabled or has mental health or substance misuse problems, you are a carer.
 You might feel that you’re doing what anyone else would in your situation; looking after your mum, son, or best friend and just getting on with it.

 Care for the Carers is here to support you in your caring role.

-Our team of staff and volunteers can provide free practical & emotional advice – face to face, by telephone, or online.
-We can put you in touch with other carers, and offer a range of groups, training and events across the county.
+The team of staff and volunteers can provide free practical & emotional advice – face to face, by telephone, or online.
+They can put you in touch with other carers, and offer a range of groups, training and events across the county.

 Counselling Plus is a charity which offers confidential counselling to people aged 16 years plus, in the local area, at such times of stress, change, pain or loss.
 One of our main aims is to provide an affordable service for those on low income or living on benefits.